Pappus's hexagon theorem

 It holds in a projective plane over any field, but fails for projective planes over any noncommutative division ring.
 Projective planes in which the "theorem" is valid are called pappian planes.

-If one restricts the projective plane such that the Pappus line $u$ is the line at infinity, one gets the affine version of Pappus's theorem shown in the second diagram.
+If one considers a pappian plane containing a hexagon as just described but with sides $Ab$ and $aB$ parallel and also sides $Bc$ and $bC$ parallel (so that the Pappus line $u$ is the line at infinity), one gets the affine version of Pappus's theorem shown in the second diagram.

 If the Pappus line $u$ and the lines $g,h$ have a point in common, one gets the so-called little version of Pappus's theorem.

 The dual of this incidence theorem states that given one set of concurrent lines $A, B, C$, and another set of concurrent lines $a, b, c$, then the lines $x, y, z$ defined by pairs of points resulting from pairs of intersections $A\cap b$ and $a\cap B, \; A\cap c$ and $a\cap C, \;B\cap c$ and $b\cap C$ are concurrent.
 (Concurrent means that the lines pass through one point.)

 Pappus's theorem is a special case of Pascal's theorem for a conic—the limiting case when the conic degenerates into 2 straight lines.
 Pascal's theorem is in turn a special case of the Cayley–Bacharach theorem.

 The Pappus configuration is the configuration of 9 lines and 9 points that occurs in Pappus's theorem, with each line meeting 3 of the points and each point meeting 3 lines.
 In general, the Pappus line does not pass through the point of intersection of $ABC$ and $abc$.
 This configuration is self dual.
 Since, in particular, the lines $Bc, bC, XY$ have the properties of the lines $x,y,z$ of the dual theorem, and collinearity of $X,Y,Z$ is equivalent to concurrence of $Bc, bC, XY$, the dual theorem is therefore just the same as the theorem itself.
 The Levi graph of the Pappus configuration is the Pappus graph, a bipartite distance-regular graph with 18 vertices and 27 edges.